 The official website of the judicial branch contains important content for those with business before the courts, including contact information and rules for Virginia’s courts, calendars and schedules, recordings of appellate court oral arguments, judicial opinions, and a link to a self-help website for Virginians without attorneys.

 The Virginia Judiciary website also features a tab labeled “For Students/Teachers,” which includes: FAQs and a glossary of court terms, information pamphlets about the courts, the Justice Case Files series of graphic novels and lesson plans created by the National Center for State Courts, and much more.

 This site, created by the Office of the Attorney General of Virginia, is an educational program designed to help instructors, parents, and students understand the law as it applies to Virginia’s teens in their everyday lives.

 The Center for Teaching the Rule of Law and its Rule of Law Project are a web-based resource and training center designed to teach the rule of law on a global scale.
 It is funded and supported by The Virginia Law Foundation and the Virginia Bar Association.

 Justice in the Classroom is an educational program for middle and high school students funded by the Virginia Law Foundation and The John Marshall Foundation.
-The website features three programs: Rule of Law and John Marshall, The Rule of Law, and Judicial Systems – Federal and Virginia.
+The website features three series of lesson plans: Rule of Law and John Marshall, The Rule of Law, and Judicial Systems – Federal and Virginia.